 In addition, he wrote of how smoking had become a luxury.
 "Before the war, cigarettes were selling at our post for 50 cents a carton.
 (American money).
 Then they went up - 50 cents a pack - $1 - $1.50 a package, even to the ridiculous price of $25 in U.S. money for one carton."

+On April 11th, the first Japanese soldiers appeared at HQ company's encampment.
+George was now a Prisoner of War.
+A Japanese officer ordered the company, with their possessions, out onto the road that ran in front of their encampment.
+Once on the road, the soldiers were ordered to kneel along the sides of the road with their possessions in front of them.
+As they knelt, the Japanese soldiers, who were passing them, went through their possessions and took whatever they wanted from the Americans.
+They remained along the sides of the road for hours.
 HQ Company then boarded trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat, Fred and the other Prisoners of War noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-The POWs were ordered to move by the Japanese.
-Fred and the other men had no idea that they had started what became known as the death march.
-During the march he received no water and little food.
-At San Fernando, he was put into a steel boxcar and taken to Capas.
-From Capas, Fred walked the last few miles to Camp O' Donnell.
+The POWs were ordered to move and had no idea that they had started what became known as the death march.
+During the march they received no water and little food.
+At San Fernando, they were put in a bull pen, ordered to sit, and left sitting in the sun.

 After arriving in the camp, Fred was admitted to the camp hospital on August 2, 1942, suffering from dysentery and malaria.
-It was at this camp that Cpl.
-Fred A. Jannisch, Jr., at approximately 1:30 PM, that he died of dysentery on October 14, 1942, eleven days before his 20th birthday.
+According to records kept by the medical staff, Cpl.
+Fred A. Jannisch Jr., died at approximately 1:30 PM, from dysentery on October 14, 1942, eleven days before his 20th birthday.

-On July 24, 1943, a memorial service was held for Fred Jannisch Jr at the River Forest Methodist Church.
-After the war, Cpl.
-Fred A. Jannisch Jr. was reburied in Plot J, Row 14, Grave 8, at the American Military Cemetery outside Manila.
+On July 24, 1943, a memorial service was held for Cpl.
+Fred A. Jannisch Jr at the River Forest Methodist Church.
+After the war, Fred's remains were identified and at the request of his parents, he was buried at the new American Military Cemetery at Manil in Plot J, Row 14, Grave 8.

 Upon hearing the news of Fred's death, his former scout master, Mr. Kenneth Rogers, wrote a poem in memory of him.
 The poem can be read by clicking here.